friemen/reactor/README.md

 **getv** -- Returns the current value of the signal.

-**trigger** -- Creates a new event source from a signal that emits an occurence everytime the value is changed.
+**changes** -- Creates a new event source from a signal that emits an occurence everytime the value is changed.
 The new value is taken as event.

 **lift** -- Creates a new signal that applies a function to the values of all signals whenever a value changes.
 The new signal stores the result of the function application.